Can I Take Toradol And Tylenol At The Same Time? | Safe Pain Relief

 • Broader pain control: Tackles both inflammatory and non-inflammatory pain.

-• Complementary safety profiles: Tylenol doesn’t add gastrointestinal risks typical of NSAIDs.
+• Complementary safety profiles: Tylenol doesn’t add the same gastrointestinal risks typical of NSAIDs.

 Still, this combination isn’t risk-free.
 Understanding those risks helps you use these medicines wisely.